Goodluck00112/Goodluck00112/README.md

 - 👋 Hi, I’m @Goodluck00112
 - 👀 I’m interested in putting my programming skills into practice
 - 🌱 I’m currently learning javascript, React and python
-- 💞️ I’m looking to collaborate on any project trhta i can put my skill into practice
+- 💞️ I’m looking to collaborate on any project that I can put my skill into practice
 - 📫 How to reach me my email = goodlucknnadi050@gmail.com
 - I AM OPEN TO COLLABORATION
 - phone no: 07042954677